Terra Australis – Land of the Imagination

 Ludwig van Beethoven (1770–1827): Gesang der Mönche (1817), Abschiedsgesang (1814) for men’s voices

-1844: Prussian explorer and naturalist, Ludwig Leichhardt arrived in Australia in 1842 with the aim of exploring inland.
+1844: Prussian explorer and naturalist Ludwig Leichhardt arrived in Australia in 1842, with the aim of exploring inland.
 On 1 October 1844, he embarked on his most ambitious expedition, departing from Australia’s northernmost settlement on Queensland’s Darling Downs.
-Having long been given up for dead, his party arrived in Port Essington on the far North coast fourteen months later.
+Having long been given up for dead, his party of Indigenous and non-Indigenous men arrived in Port Essington (Australia’s northernmost tip) fourteen months later.
 They had covered a distance of 3,000 miles (4,800 kilometres).
 Returning to Sydney by boat, they were given a hero’s welcome.

 Felix Mendelssohn (1809–47): Denn er hat seinen Engeln befohlen (1844)

 1898: Frank Hann (1846–1921) migrated with his parents from Wiltshire.
 He explored Western Australia’s inland with a party of six Indigenous men.
 In 1898, at the age of 52, while recovering from a broken thigh, he climbed the Leopold Ranges, which had until then been regarded as impenetrable.
 He named the Charnley and Isdell Rivers and located some fine tracts of pastoral country.
 In his final years he corresponded with Daisy Bates on appealing for more government attention to Aboriginal welfare.
 Each of his diaries is prefaced with the motto

 Do not yield to despair.

 Claude Debussy (1862–1918): Trois Chansons de Charles d’Orléans (1898)